TheGaf/GafBrain/README.md

 HOW YOU USE IT

-After setup, you NEVER touch files manually.
+After setup, you only interact with ChatGPT:

-You only ask ChatGPT:

 - What did I decide about this?
 - What have I said about this before?
 - Summarize my past conversations
 - Show my history with X

-ChatGPT reads your Drive and reconstructs memory.
+ChatGPT reads your Google Drive and reconstructs memory.

 ------------------------------------------------------------